DawievLill/DataScience-871/README.md

 # Data Science for Economics and Finance

-Additional notes for the Data Science 871 module.
+On this page we have the course notes for the second part of the Data Science 871 module.
+The first part is taught by Nico Katzke and focuses on data wrangling and programming practives.
 We will be using R as our primary language for this course.
 However, I would like to introduce you to the Julia programming language.
 Julia is used more in scientific computing, but recently there has been a shift toward using Julia for application in Data Science.
 This will definitely be a language to keep an eye out for in the future.

+Below are my details.
+You can contact me via email.
+If I don't respond within a day or so, please remind me with a follow up email.

 |  | [Dawie van Lill](https://dawievanlill.netlify.app/) |
 |--------------|--------------------------------------------------------------|